This update was sent by A, an IELTS test taker from the UK (thank you!)

 – Do you think you will actually buy that at some point?

 – How would you feel after buying this item?

 – Does wealth make people happy?

 – What do people live for?

-- IELTS test in Australia and Japan – December 2012 (Academic Module) The IELTS exams in Australia and Japan were the same,...
+- IELTS test in Australia – December 2015 (Academic Module) Our friend E took the IELTS test in Australia and...